Physical Geography, Master's, 2 years

 You will conduct field work as part of your master’s degree, typically 2 to 4 weeks in August before your third semester.
 This could be in Norway or abroad, depending on your topic.

 When you start working on your master’s thesis, you will be presented with different suggestions for master’s projects.
 The topics for master’s projects are related to ongoing research in physical geography in Norway and elsewhere and are normally based on relevant data that you collect through fieldwork.
 You will be assigned a supervisor and have regular meetings throughout the master’s program.
+All laboratory costs and parts of the fieldwork expenses will be covered for master’s projects conducted within the suggested research topics.

 The programme covers two academic years (four semesters) and starts in the autumn.
 You have two semesters to write your master’s thesis (60 ECTS).